cuaklabs/iocuak-docs/docs/tutorial/container-modules/creating-modules.md

 container.load(containerModule);
 ```

-This way different service bindings can be grouped in different modules.
+This way different service bindings can be grouped.